Tondo (historical polity): Notable genealogical sources

-Historical documents containing genealogical information regarding the rulers of Tondo during and immediately after the arrival of the Spanish fleet in the early 1570s mostly consist of notarized Spanish documents executed by the direct descendants of rulers such as (Bunao) Lakan Dula of Tondo; Rajah Matanda (Ache) and Rajah Sulayman of Maynila; and Rajah Calamayin of Namayan.
+Historical documents containing genealogical information regarding the rulers of Tondo during and immediately after the arrival of the Spanish fleet in the early 1570s mostly consist of notarized Spanish documents executed by the direct descendants of rulers such as Bunao Lakandula of Tondo; Rajah Matanda (Ache) and Rajah Sulayman of Maynila.
 In addition to firsthand accounts of the executors' immediate descendants and relatives, some (although not all) of these genealogical documents include information from family oral traditions, connecting the document's subjects to local legendary figures.
 Several of these notarized Spanish documents are kept by the National Archives and are labeled the "Lakandula documents".

 Scott, in his seminal 1984 work "Prehispanic Source Materials for the Study of Philippine History", identifies a number of "quasi-historical" genealogical sources, which are not physically historical, but which contain genealogical information which claims to date back to early historic times.
 These include the Sulu and Maguindanao Tarsilas, and the Batu Tarsila of Brunei.

-Theories associated with Ancient Tondo
+Theories associated with old Tondo

 Lakandula as a title

-While most historians think of Lakan Dula as a specific person, with Lakan meaning Lord, King or Paramount Ruler and Dula being a proper name, one theory suggests that Lakandula is a hereditary title for the monarchs of the Kingdom of Tondo.
+While earlier historians think of the Lakandula as a specific person, with Lakan meaning lord or paramount ruler and Dula being a proper name, more recent studies suggest that Lakandula is a hereditary title for the rulers of Tondo.

-The heirs of Lakan Banao Dula
+The heirs of Bunao Lakandula

-In 1587, Magat Salamat, one of the children of Lakan Dula, and with his Spanish name Augustin de Legazpi, Lakan Dula's nephew, and the lords of the neighboring areas of Tondo, Pandakan, Marikina, Kandaba, Nabotas and Bulakan were martyred for secretly conspiring to overthrow the Spanish colonizers.
+In 1587, Magat Salamat, one of the children of Lakandula, and with his Spanish name Augustin de Legazpi, Lakandula's nephew, and the lords of the neighboring areas of Tondo, Pandacan, Candaba, Polo, Navotas and Bulacan were martyred for secretly conspiring to overthrow the Spanish colonizers.
 Stories were told that Magat Salamat's descendants settled in Hagonoy, Bulacan and many of his descendants spread from this area.

-David Dula y Goiti, a grandson of Lakan Dula with a Spanish mother escaped the persecution of the descendants of Lakan Dula by settling in Isla de Batag, Northern Samar and settled in the place now called Candawid (Kan David).
-Due to hatred for the Spaniards, he dropped the Goiti in his surname and adopted a new name David Dulay.
-He was eventually caught by the Guardia Civil based in Palapag and was executed together with seven followers.
-They were charged with planning to attack the Spanish detachment.

-Heirs

-According to historians from the National Archives of the Philippines, the main line of heirs of the Tondo monarchs are the direct family lines of Salonga and Magsaysay.
-Among these are the international singer and theatre actress Lea Salonga and columnist Ramon Magsaysay III.